Diaspora remittances to low- and middle-income countries reached about

 Five Projects, One Community

 The principle extends well beyond the Philippines.
+According to UNEP (2023), community-led environmental projects in climate-vulnerable nations have a 35% higher completion rate when supported by diaspora funding networks compared to purely institutional channels.
 Indonesia’s 4.5 million overseas workers communicate through gotong royong networks.
 Nepal’s diaspora — sending home 26.9% of national GDP — maintains connections through the Non-Resident Nepali Association in ninety countries.
 Bangladesh’s 8.7 million-strong diaspora channels remittances through systems that predate formal banking in their home districts.
 The pattern everywhere is the same: people who left home maintain active knowledge of conditions at home and active channels for moving resources back.

 The Ambition